Linux-RISC/Reanimator/install_guide.md

  - configure the network with IP address 192.168.9.1 using System --> System Manager --> Network Setup on Toolchest<br>
  - add "rbpi 192.168.9.100" to /etc/hosts (I used vi)<br>
  - run inst as root <br>
- - for every path in /home/irix/i/6.3.txt: select option "1. from [source]", add path, "install *" and run "go"<br>
+ - for every sources in /home/irix/i/6.3.txt: select option "1. from [source]", add sources, "install *" and run "go"<br>
 <br>
 <h3>8.
 External references</h3>
 ----------<br>